segmentio/analytics.js-core/.github/PULL_REQUEST_TEMPLATE.md

 - Please document how testing was done by including in the PR description `Testing completed successfully via << how you tested, e.g. unit tests>>` or `Testing not required because << reason, e.g. documentation update >>`

-- Please update HISTORY.md or include the text `New version is not required`.
+- Please update HISTORY.md or include the text `New version is not required` in the PR description.
 If this is a community contributed PR, then please include the text `Segment to release new version`.

 ## Respect earns Respect 👏